-Do you think the Entlebucher Mountain Dog will fit right into your lifestyle?
+Do you think the Entlebucher mountain dog will fit right into your lifestyle?
 To help you decide, here is a brief background of this intelligent Swiss dog.

-Like the other Swiss dogs, the Entlebucher Mountain Dog is believed to have descended from the large ancient Mollosers that the Romans brought to Switzerland in the first century BC when they crossed the Alps.
+Like the other Swiss dogs, the Entlebucher mountain dog is believed to have descended from the large ancient Mollosers that the Romans brought to Switzerland in the first century BC when they crossed the Alps.
 At that time, there was little distinction between the Appenzeller and the Entlebucher, until the latter was defined as a separate breed in 1889.

 In 1913, Albert Heim advocated to increase the population of the Sennenhund breeds, and the dog breeds were entered into the Swiss Kennel Club book, including the Entlebucher.
 However, when World War I broke out, the Entlebucher and other Swiss dog breeds dwindled in numbers.
-It was not until 1926 that sixteen Sennenhund dogs were found, and the breed was slowly restored.
-However, until this day Entlebucher dog breeds are still rare in the UK.
+It was not until 1926 that sixteen Sennenhund dogs were found and the breed was slowly restored.
+However, until this day, Entlebucher dog breeds are still rare in the UK.

-Entlebuchers have short, smooth and shiny close-fitting coats which are black with symmetrical markings of pure white and tan on the face, muzzle, chest and feet.
+The Entlebucher has a short, smooth, shiny, close-fitting coat, which is black with symmetrical markings of pure white and tan on the face, muzzle, chest, and feet.
 On the eyebrows, one can see shades of rich fawn to mahogany.
-This breed is low maintenance and requires less grooming.
+This breed is low-maintenance and requires less grooming.
 It only needs a good brushing once every few weeks to keep its coat tidy and shiny.
 There is moderate shedding, but it may increase a bit during spring and autumn.
-Nevertheless, Entlebuchers only need occasional baths or when it's needed.
+Nevertheless, the Entlebucher only needs occasional baths or when it's needed.

-Steady, good-natured, loyal and protective, the agile Entlebucher Mountain dog is a people-pleaser and desires to form strong bonds with its owners.
+Steady, good-natured, loyal, and protective, the agile Entlebucher mountain dog is a people-pleaser and desires to form strong bonds with its owners.
 Its devoted personality and intelligence make it a biddable breed that is easy to train.
 As a working dog bred to herd cattle, the Entlebucher needs to be kept busy.
 Without the required physical and mental stimulation, this breed is quick to become bored, resulting in bad habits and negative behaviour.

 The Entlebucher is not ideal for first-time owners since the breed needs to be trained and given enough attention by someone who is familiar with handling active and smart working dogs.
 As mentioned, the Entlebucher tends to form strong bonds with its family, thus, it is prone to suffer from separation anxiety if left alone for long periods of time.

 Food is, of course, a no-brainer cost.
-To feed your Entlebucher Mountain Dog premium dog food, be prepared to shell out a budget of £40 to £50 a month.
-Overall, a monthly estimate of £110 to £170 is what might be required to keep and care for an Entlebucher dog.
+To feed your Entlebucher mountain dog premium dog food, be prepared to shell out a budget of £40–£50 a month.
+Overall, a monthly estimate of £110–£170 is what might be required to keep and care for an Entlebucher dog.

 Are you sure the Entlebucher Mountain Dog is the best breed for you?
 Take the Pet Breed Selector Quiz to find your perfect breed match.Dog Breed Selector Quiz

-The Entlebucher Mountain Dog is ideal for people looking for loyal and devoted working dogs.
+The Entlebucher mountain dog is ideal for people looking for loyal and devoted working dogs.
 If you're not too sure about owning one, you can check out other similar breeds with our Pet Finder.